Ginger Snaps (film): Plot

-The girls' mother finds the fingers and Trina's corpse.
-She drives Brigitte to the Greenhouse Bash, saying that she will protect them.
-Brigitte arrives to find Ginger hurting Sam for rejecting her sexual advances.
+The girls' mother discovers the fingers and Trina's corpse.
+She drives Brigitte to the Greenhouse Bash, telling her that she will erase the evidence of Trina's death by burning their house down.
+Brigitte arrives to find Sam fending off a nearly-turned Ginger.
 Brigitte wounds Ginger's and her own palm and clasps their hands together, infecting herself with Ginger's blood.
 She convinces Ginger of her loyalty and willingness to help her.
 As the sisters leave, Brigitte decides to abandon her mother.
-Ginger feels her transformation approaching and Sam knocks her unconscious with a shovel.
-They take Ginger back to the Fitzgerald house to prepare more of the cure for her.
+As Ginger feels her transformation approaching, Sam knocks her unconscious with a shovel.
+They take Ginger back home to prepare more of the cure for her.

-Ginger transforms into a werewolf on the way home and escapes the van.
+On the way, Ginger fully transforms into a werewolf and escapes from the van.
 Sam and Brigitte hide in the pantry as Sam makes the cure.
-When he goes to find Ginger, a transformed Ginger attacks him.
+When he goes to find Ginger, she mutilates him.
 After finding Sam, injured and bloody, Brigitte tries to save him by drinking his blood to calm Ginger, but is unable to go through with it.
-Ginger senses Brigitte's insincerity, and kills Sam.

-As Ginger stalks Brigitte, Brigitte returns to the room where they grew up.
+Ginger senses Brigitte's insincerity and kills Sam.
+As Ginger chases Brigitte, Brigitte returns to the room where they grew up.
 Brigitte defends herself while holding the syringe in one hand and a knife in the other.
 Ginger lunges at Brigitte and into the knife, fatally wounding herself.
 Brigitte lays her head upon her dying sister's chest and weeps.